 💡 Pro Tip

-Ruler is a marketing attribution solution designed to close the loop between your sales and marketing data.
-It provides a single source of truth on what lead generation channels are working well to drive revenue for your business.
+Looking for an easy way to close the loop between your marketing and revenue data.
+Ruler provides a single source of truth on what lead generation campaigns are working well to drive revenue for your business.

 Generally, your CRM will come with default values that allow you to track channels such as website, phone inquiry and referral.
 Though very handy to have, the default options available in most CRM’s aren’t very specific.